beaukode/docker-cron-backup/README.md

 # Docker-cron-backup
-This docker image to plan file &amp; mysql backup ftp/sftp
+This docker image is a simple way to backup files and databases

 ## Usage
 Run image and mount everythings you want in /backups !
+You can use cron expression to plan backups or use external runner like crontab, kubernetes cronjobs, etc...

 ### Backup every home
 Mount /home to /backups then it will create a user.tar.gz for each users